aqyzhen/bb-notepad/README.md

 ![screen_1](baby_notepad/baby_notepad/Resources/screenshots/1.png)

 A first attempt at a desktop application.
 Made with Visual Studios 2017, .NET Frameworkand C#.
-Inspired by Sanrio stationary of my youth, *baby notepad* is a colourful and gaudy nod to childhood nostalgia.
-It's a bare bones plain text editor in pink.
+Inspired by Sanrio stationary of my youth, *baby notepad* is a colourful and gaudy nod to childhood nostalgia, but mostly it's a bare bones text editor in a pastel pink.

 ![screen_2](baby_notepad/baby_notepad/Resources/screenshots/2.png)